eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Code Contributions.md

 We welcome contributions to this project.
 To ensure that the process is smooth for everyone involved, please follow the guidelines below.

-If you encounter a bug in the project, check if the bug has already been reported.
+If you encounter a bug in the project, check whether the bug has already been reported.
 If the bug has not been reported, you can open an issue to report the bug.

 Before making any changes, it's a good practice to create an issue to describe the changes